 - With The Chol Hamoed Spectacular featuring The Yeshiva Boys Choir.
 The Choir has been delighting audiences for almost 20 years, dazzling fans with their energetic performances and creative choreography.

 This year’s website also gives thanks to the original inhabitants of New York City with this statement:

 SummerStage acknowledges that we are currently standing on Native lands that have been stewarded and cared for by generations of Munsee Lenape, Canarsie, Wequaesgeek, Siwanoy, Matinecock, Schaghticoke and Wappinger people in Manhattan, Brooklyn, Bronx, Queens and Staten Island.
 In the spirit of honoring our past, the people who inhabited this land before us and their tradition, we offer our recognition and gratitude to all Indigenous people.

-Every Wednesday evening starting starting June 7, you can enjoy a spirited tribute to NYC’s storied jazz history with FREE outdoor jazz concerts in overlooking the Hudson River, in Hudson River Park.
+Every Wednesday evening through September, you can enjoy a spirited tribute to NYC’s storied jazz history with FREE outdoor jazz concerts in overlooking the Hudson River, in Hudson River Park.